 2 tablespoons Spanish extra-virgin olive oil

 Core the larger tomatoes and chop roughly into quarters; chop cherry or grape tomatoes in half.
 Place in a large bowl.
-Peel the cucumber, cut into large chunks and add to the bowl.
+Peel the cucumber (optional), cut into large chunks and add to the bowl.
 Cut the onion and green pepper into large pieces and place in the bowl.
-Add the garlic and the Kosher salt.
+Add the garlic and the kosher salt.
 If you like your food on the spicy side, chop and add a jalapeno pepper here, too.
 Toss the mixture to combine well.
 Let sit for 30 to 60 minutes.
-After the vegetables have sat for at least 30 minutes, stir in the torn bread so it absorbs the liquid in the bottom of the bowl.
+After at least 30 minutes, when liquid begins to pool at the bottom of the bowl, add the torn bread to the bottom of the bowl so it absorbs the liquid.

 Prepare the Garnish

 Dice the garnish vegetables into small pieces and set aside.
-In a small pan, heat the olive oil over a medium-high flame and fry the bread pieces until golden, about 2 minutes.
+In a medium pan, heat the olive oil over medium-high heat and fry the bread pieces until golden, about 2 minutes.
 Cool and set aside.